logigator/logigator-development-distribution/README.md

 ```
 Note: Everything after `git checkout development` is only required if there where changes in logigator, so you need to update your own fork.

-After you did this you can start to make changes.
+After you did this you can start making changes.
 After you made some changes create a new branch and push it to your fork.

 ```shell script
 git checkout -b my-change